frederic-perez/AmE-dictionary/data/idioms.md

 __(well) what do you know__ :two: A phrase used to indicate one’s surprise upon discovering something. _Hey, what do you know—we have chocolate chips in the cabinet after all._ _Well, what do you know!
 It says here that my ancestors first came to this country in 1857!_
 __(with) kind regards__ A common, semi-formal valediction used to at the end of a letter or other written message to express well wishes to the recipient. _I hope I’ll have the chance of meeting with you again soon.
 Kind regards, Brian_
 __15 minutes of fame__ A brief period of celebrity or notoriety.
 The term was coined by artist Andy Warhol. _Jane had her 15 minutes of fame when she appeared on the nightly news broadcast._
+__23 skidoo__ To clear out or get away in haste before getting into or causing trouble, referring either to oneself or to another.
+“23” may refer to the Flatiron Building in New York City (located on 23rd Street), around which great winds tend to blow.
+It may also derive from an older use meaning to tell someone to clear out of one”s way.
+Primarily heard in US. _It looks like there”s trouble brewing here.
+I”d better 23 skidoo!_
 __411__ :two: (4-1-1, four-one-one) Information, knowledge, or details.
 In the US and Canada, “4-1-1” is the telephone number for Information. _There’s plenty of options to get the 411 on the Beehive State._ _OK, who’s got the 4-1-1 on the cute new guy in our English class?_
 __800-pound gorilla__ :three: /ɡəˈrɪlə/ (also six-hundred-pound gorilla, eight-hundred-pound gorilla or nine-hundred-pound gorilla) [:scroll: It refers to the riddle “Where does an 800-pound gorilla sit?”
 (Answer: ”Wherever it likes.”)]
 A person, group, or organization so powerful (either by size or by influence) that it does not need to heed the rules or threats of others.
 It refers to the riddle “Where does an 800-pound gorilla sit?”
 (Answer: “Wherever it likes.”)
 Primarily heard in US. _Don’t mess with that guy; he’s like an 800-pound gorilla!_
 __a (real) frog-choker__ A particularly heavy or torrential downpour of rain.
 (Chiefly heard in the southern United States.) _It’s a real frog-choker out there today—looks like we’ll have to have our barbecue another day._ _There’s no way I’m biking to work in a frog-choker like this!_